 Pan & Scan

-Pan and scan is one method of adjusting widescreen formats so that they can be shown within the proportions of a standard definition 4:3 aspect ratio television screen, often cropping off the sides of the original widescreen image to focus on the composition's most important aspects.
-Some film directors and film enthusiasts disagree with pan and scan cropping, because it can remove up to 45% (on 2.35:1 films) of the original image.
+Pan and scan is one method of adjusting widescreen formats so that they can be shown within the proportions of a standard definition 4:3 aspect ratio television screen, pretty much obsolete now in a the world of high definition.
+However to pan & scan an image meant cropping off the sides of the original widescreen to focus on the composition's most important aspects.
+Many film directors and film enthusiasts disagree with pan and scan cropping, because it can remove up to 45% (2.35:1 films) of the original image (2.35:1 films).
 The composition of a shot can seriously change the dramatic emphasis of a shot if cropped or adjusted.
-Imagine the wide expanse between gunfighters, if you place the 4:3 aspect box in the middle, you will cut off the fighters either end of the frame – however if placed on one gunfighter and then cut to the other as close-ups severely altering compositions and therefore dramatic effects.
+Imagine the wide expanse between gunfighters, if you place the 4:3 aspect box in the middle you will cut off the fighters either end of the frame.
+However if placed on one gunfighter and cut to the other as a close ups severely altering the composition and therefore the intended dramatic effect.

-For decades, televisions only had a 4:3 aspect ratio where the width is 1.33 times the height.
+For decades, televisions had a 4:3 aspect ratio where the width is 1.33 times the height.
 When television first started to become popular, the motion picture industry had to devise strategies to give the audience something they would not get on television.
-Thus, "widescreen" was invented, and film images became longer, rectangular projected images with an aspect ratio greater than 16:9.
-Film widths are often 1.85, 2.35, or 2.39 times the height of the image, though there are other less common ratios as well.
+Thus widescreen was invented and film images became longer, rectangular projected images with an aspect ratio greater than 16:9.
+Film widths are often 1.85, 2.35, or 2.39 times the height of the image, though there are a myriad of less common ratios as well that were never adopted.

-To broadcast a widescreen film for TV, or create a DVD master, it is necessary to make a new version from the original film.
-One way to do so is to make a "letterbox" print, which preserves the original theatrical aspect ratio, but produces an image with black bars at the top and bottom of the screen.
-Another way to turn the wide aspect ratio film into a 4:3 aspect ratio television image is to "pan and scan" the negative.
+To broadcast a widescreen film for TV, or create a DVD master in 4:3 it is necessary to make a new version from the original film.
+One way to do so is to make a letterbox print, which preserves the original theatrical aspect ratio but produces an image with black bars at the top and bottom of the screen.
+Another way to turn the wide aspect ratio film into a 4:3 aspect ratio television image is to pan and scan the negative.
 With the increasing popularity of HD TVs increasing, films are now starting to be panned & scanned at 1.78:1 instead of 1.33.
 While there is almost no loss for movies at 1.85:1, films at 1.33, 2.20, 2.35, and 2.39 still suffer from noticeable image cropping.

 One modern alternative to pan and scan is to directly adjust the source material.
-This is very rare: the only known uses are computer-generated features, such as those produced by Pixar.
-They call their approach to full-screen versions reframing: some shots are pan and scan, while others are transferred open matte (a full widescreen image extended with added image above and below).
+This is very rare though, the only known uses are computer-generated features such as those produced by Pixar.
+They call their approach to full screen versions reframing; some shots are pan and scan, while others are transferred open matte (a full widescreen image extended with added image above and below).
 Another method is to keep the camera angle as tight as a pan shot, but move the location of characters, objects, or the camera, so that the subjects fit in the frame.